mesosphere/dcos-docs-site/pages/1.11/metrics/metrics-api/index.md

 # Routes

-Access to the Metrics API is proxied through the Admin Router on each node using the following route:
+Access to the Metrics API is proxied via Admin Router to each node.
+Statistics for the current leader are prefixed with:

 ```
 /system/v1/metrics/v0/
 ```

-Access to the Metrics API of the agent nodes is also proxied through the master nodes:
+Statistics for an agent are prefixed with:

 ```
 /system/v1/agent/{agent_id}/metrics/v0/
 ```

 To determine the URL of your cluster, see [Cluster Access](/1.11/api/access/).
+The agent ID of a node is its Mesos ID.

 # Format